JamesBerg1956/responsive-portfolio/README.md

 The following tasks will be achieved:

-X edit README.md with project description navbar
+X edit README.md with project description
+X navbar
-   X replace "Your Name" header with my name in navbar across all pages X change order of links in navbar across all pages to match wireframe X change background color of navbar across all pages to match wireframe remove hamburger nav and use css media queries to stack nav below logo for mobile X footer
+   X replace "Your Name" header with my name in navbar across all pages X change order of links in navbar across all pages to match wireframe X change background color of navbar across all pages to match wireframe X remove hamburger nav and use Bootstrap breaks to stack nav below logo for mobile X footer
    X change text color of "copyright" text in footer across all pages to match wireframe X change margins, padding, and border styles of footer across all pages to match wireframe